Ewha Womans University

 Ewha Womans University is a private women's research university in Seoul, South Korea.
 It was originally founded as Ewha Haktang on May 31, 1886, by missionary Mary F. Scranton.
-Currently, Ewha Womans University is one of the world's largest female educational institutes and one of the most prestigious universities in South Korea.
+Currently, it is one of the world's largest female educational institutes and one of the most prestigious universities in South Korea.
 Ewha Womans University has produced numerous South Korean women leaders, including politicians, CEOs, and legal professionals.